 - Advise foreign individuals and their counsel on estate planning and estate administration matters involving United States assets or beneficiaries.

-Dan is listed in The Best Lawyers in America© for Trusts and Estates Law (2018-present), and he is listed on the Virginia Super Lawyers Rising Stars list for Tax Law (2017-present).
+Dan has been recognized as an Up & Coming Lawyer in the 2019 Chambers High Net Worth Guide for Private Wealth Law.
+He is listed in The Best Lawyers in America© for Trusts and Estates Law (2018-present), and he has been listed in Virginia Super Lawyers Rising Stars for Tax Law (2017-2018).
+He is a Fellow of the American College of Trust and Estate Counsel.

 Dan joined Williams Mullen from Baker Botts L.L.P. in Houston, Texas, where he was an associate for nearly five years, preparing wills, trusts, partnership agreements and other business and estate planning instruments for high net worth individuals.
 He has maintained his license to practice in Texas and regularly advises individuals with respect to marital property rights under Texas community property law and Virginia law.